 So, “breast is best”, right?
 Well, yes.
 But.
 No. Not always.
-Ok let me explain..
+Let me explain..

-Post natal depression is alarmingly high (1 in 10 women every year according to NHS Choices) and feeling guilty you’re not giving your baby the “best” when you’re new to this strange new thing called motherhood, could quite easily have you feeling pretty low.
-The little bundles of love have been formed inside your body, come out of your body in some kind of horrendously painful manner (I mean really THEY should feel guilty), require feeding three hourly, nappy changes, constant monitoring, soothing, and mess with your hormones something rotten, so if you’re managing that list, you’re already doing an amazing job.
+Post natal depression is alarmingly high with 1 in 10 women suffering every year, according to NHS Choices.
+Feeling guilty you’re not giving your baby the “best” when you’re new to this strange thing called motherhood, could quite easily have you feeling pretty low.
+The little bundles of love have been formed inside your body and exited in some kind of horrendously painful manner.
+If that trauma wasn’t enough, they then require feeding three hourly, nappy changes, constant monitoring, soothing, and mess with your hormones something rotten. so if you’re managing that list, you’re already doing an amazing job.

-There’s plenty of information out there telling us that it is best and why; from leaflets to midwives to health visitors etc etc. But what if it’s not right for you?
+There’s plenty of information out there telling us that breast is best and why; from leaflets to midwives to health visitors etc, etc. But what if it’s not right for you?
 Where’s the information for you to tell you that it’s okay to stop killing yourself trying, it’s okay to formula feed.

-A huge unresolvable problem with breastfeeding is that we don’t know how much milk they’re getting and the only way to know they’re getting enough, is weight gain.
+A huge unresolvable problem with breastfeeding is that we don’t know how much milk they’re getting.
+The only way to know they’re getting enough, is weight gain.
 So what if they’re losing weight?!
 It’s normal for babies to lose weight after the first week but then they should put it back on in in the following two weeks and start climbing that weight chart.
 If they don’t, it’s perfectly reasonable to switch to bottle feeding.
-This allows you to see physically see if they’re sucking effectively and how much they’re taking, which enables you to create links to weight loss and make a plan with health professionals.
+This allows you to see physically see if they’re sucking effectively and how much they’re taking.
+This enables you to create links to weight loss and make a plan with health professionals.

 3. Expressing is not as simple as it sounds

 A lot of women find breastfeeding extremely painful.
 I can’t go into detail on this one as it’s not something I experienced myself but it’s definitely a commonly reported problem.
 I did get huge discomfort just as my milk came in, after the colostrum on about day 2, but luckily that was it for me.
 What I felt then was as if the skin on my boobs was on FIRE.
 They were physically hot to touch with stinging and burning.
 It was engorgement.
-I didn’t want to put my son near me, the slightest touch was hardly bearable and the thought of him feeding on me scared the life out of me, but they were right when they said releasing milk would ease the pain.
+I didn’t want to put my son near me, the slightest touch was hardly bearable and the thought of him feeding on me scared the life out of me.
+Surprisingly, they were right when they said releasing milk would ease the pain.
 Other women experience this more often, I think each time your baby demands more milk.
-Or cracked bleeding nipples, which I’ve heard A LOT and sounds super painful, some to the point they can’t even express or there’s blood in the milk.
+Or, cracked bleeding nipples which I’ve heard A LOT and sounds super painful, some to the point they can’t even express or there’s blood in the milk.
 Lansolin cream is a super popular item used to ease this.

 5. Milk production

 I do believe the reason I didn’t feel that pain again is because my milk didn’t ever increase again.
 Unfortunately the reason I stopped breastfeeding was because my milk stopped.
-I’d never heard of this before and totally thought I was an odd bod that clearly wasn’t made for motherhood (I mean I carried him for nine months and pushed him out of my vagina but my milk stopping meant I wasn’t supposed to be a mum?
+I’d never heard of this before and totally thought I was an odd bod that clearly wasn’t made for motherhood (I mean I carried him for nine months and pushed him out but my milk stopping meant I wasn’t supposed to be a mum?
 I’ll blame hormones for my dramatics).
 However, since then I’ve spoken to other women who had the same problem and nurses who advised me it can be stress related, or from him not sucking properly, or that switching to expressing my boobs didn’t wanna feed plastic anymore (they know the difference?!).
 So it’s a real thing.
 Also some people don’t produce enough to meet the growing babies requirements!

 So there you have the the main reasons why breastfeeding can be difficult and sometimes not possible.
 If you’re an expectant mother I don’t want to scare you, and I definitely encourage you to breastfeed for your baby and you.
 It is a lovely bonding experience and it does provide your baby with the best of everything making you feel good about yourself and getting special treatment most places for being a superhuman.
 But as much as some people really want to and try very hard to, it’s okay if you can’t.
 It’s more common than you would think to not be able to, so there’s no reason to feel #guiltitties!